bmuschko/gradle-clover-plugin/README.md

 * `testExcludes`: A list of String Ant Glob Patterns to exclude from instrumentation for [per-test coverage](http://confluence.atlassian.com/display/CLOVER/Unit+Test+Results+and+Per-Test+Coverage) (for example mock classes, defaults to empty list - no excludes).
-* `additionalSourceDirs`: Defines custom source sets to be added for instrumentation e.g. `sourceSets.custom.allSource.srcDirs`.
+* `additionalSourceSets`: Defines custom source sets to be added for instrumentation.
+See example clover closure for details below.
-* `additionalTestDirs`: Defines custom test source sets to be added for instrumentation e.g. `sourceSets.integTest.allSource.srcDirs`.
+* `additionalTestSourceSets`: Defines custom test source sets to be added for instrumentation.
+See example clover closure for details below.
 * `targetPercentage`: The required target percentage total coverage e.g. "10%".
 The build fails if that goals is not met.
 If not specified no target percentage will be checked.
 * `optimizeTests`: If `true`, Clover will try to [optimize your tests](https://confluence.atlassian.com/display/CLOVER/About+Test+Optimization);